Partner Ingenuity + Paul’s Pals Funding = Opportunities for Kids with Disabilities.

 We've funded 3 Panda Warmers to help low-birth weight babies thrive while monitoring vital signs to warn of complications.

 We’ve established the Paul Adelman Assistive Technology Collection and the Innovation lab provides individuals with disabilities the opportunity to utilize assistive technology.

 People for Parks

-Minneapolis Parks has its first all-accessible play space: Wabun Playground near Minnehaha Falls, a key attraction for families.
+Minneapolis Parks has its first all-accessible play space: Wabun Playground near Minnehaha Falls, as well as the first all-accessible nature play space in MN at North Mississippi Regional Park.

 Ronald McDonald House